Pakistan, Lahore, September 2019

 What is normal?

 This question has been swirling in my mind for the two weeks I had the privilege to spend in Lahore, Punjab, Pakistan.
 Confronted with a different society with different values, my view on normality is challenged.
 How is it possible extreme inequality is accepted as normal here.
 What causes great wealth to exist apparently without any questioning in the presence of deep poverty.
 And how can in this environment enormous hospitality and friendliness be the norm, despite all this?

-Corruption, hard work and child labour
+Corruption, hard work, and child labor

-The inequality is clearly visible in daly life.
-For example next to the road to my working place I encounter brick factory, where kids happily play around and possibly work (this was denied but I have my doubts) in a harsh environment.
+The inequality is clearly visible in daily life.
+For example next to the road to my working place I encounter a brick factory, where kids happily play around and possibly work (this was denied but I have my doubts) in a harsh environment.
 They live and play here next to the ovens, where their parents work.
 The sheds are just around the corner.
 Their attitude is proud and full of life, while some walk around totally naked.

 “More than 12.5 million children are involved in child labor in Pakistan.
-According to Reuters, Pakistan’s Labour Force Survey, 2014-15 showed that of those children aged between 10 and 14 years active in child labor, 61 percent were boys and 88 percent came from rural areas.”
+According to Reuters, Pakistan’s Labour Force Survey, 2014-15 showed that of those children aged between 10 and 14 years active in child labor, 61 per cent were boys and 88 per cent came from rural areas.”

 “The Sind province has banned child labour below 14 in 1915, and limits working hours for older adolescents to 3 hours per day.
 Domestic labour is however excluded and enforcement of the law is another matter.” (source: The Borgen project).